madebyjaz/SocialPsyche/Readme.md

 ## Built For 📈
 This project was created during the [🧠 AI vs H.I.
 Global Hackathon by the CS Girlies](hhttps://csgirlies.devpost.com/) under the **Make Anything, But Make it YOU ✨** track.

-Primarily built solo from ideation to deployment — with design, development, and copywriting completed independently during the 48-hour sprint.
+Primarily built solo from ideation to deployment, with design, development, and copywriting completed independently during the 48-hour sprint.
 The UI was prototyped using Figma Dev Mode, with custom code integrated to add a more personal touch.

 ---
 ## 🛣️ Future Features